 Many Georgia auto accident victims who have never dealt with the government programs involving Medicare and Medicaid mistakenly believe liens asserted by these two entities can be easily resolved.

 If you have experience with these two government entities then you know that resolution of Medicare and Medicaid liens can be very frustrating and time consuming.
-Fortunately, our personal injury attorneys can help.
+Fortunately, our car accident attorneys in Atlanta can help.

 Medicaid is a state run program that provides hospital and medical coverage for people with low income and minimal financial resources.

 Each state has its own rules about who is eligible and what is covered by Medicaid.
 A personal injury attorney in Atlanta can help you determine your eligibility.

 Medicare is our country’s health insurance program for people 65 years of age or older.

 It also covers younger people who have disabilities.